- Have a Master's degree (Master 2 in the French system) or the equivalent

-- Be a student at an establishment for higher education in France (i.e., a university or Grand École) that has an accredited doctoral programme.
+- Be a student at a higher education establishment in France (i.e., a university or Grand École) that has an accredited doctoral programme.
 See the list of doctoral programmes that have an established relationship with INRAE.

 - Have a work contract associated with sufficient funding.
 Certain doctoral programmes require proof of sufficient funding before students can register.

 Identify an INRAE host research unit and a thesis topic

 Contact the director of the research unit.
 Each INRAE research unit is affiliated with a doctoral programme that supervises student training and ensures that students are registered at a university or Grand École.

 - See the list of research units (organised by research centre): see INRAE's research centres.
 Certain INRAE centres are affiliated with campuses that have student facilities for living and studying: see the map of the different sites.

 - See the list of research units (organised by research theme): see the directory.